eurostat/eubd2025_docs/_sources/CF.md

  - [docs](https://github.com/eurostat/eubd2025_docs/tree/main/docs)
 :::

-## Step by step instructions to recreate the customized image with additional services (JupyterHub,Rstudio,Shiny,Superset)
+## Step by step instructions to recreate the customized image with additional services

 1. After login in to the [Horizon dashboard](https://horizon.cloudferro.com/) go to the ***Instances*** in the left menu and choose ***Launch Instance***.